mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 The project focused on improving users' experience when creating diagrams inside the `Dataspecer's Conceptual model editor (CME)`.
 On surface you can think of the CME as any other conceptual model editor, for example UML tools like Enterprise architect, but it is actually much more, since it allows users to profile entities or allows them to reuse vocabularies from the web.

-To improve the experience we introduced layouting, highlighting, groups, alignment, etc. You can read more about that in the user documentation (TODO: Link).
+To improve the experience we introduced layouting, highlighting, groups, alignment, etc. You can read more about that in the [user documentation](https://radstr-project-branch.dataspecer-www.pages.dev/docs/projects/cme-and-layout/#conceptual-model-editor-cme---user-documentation).
 You should visit the doumentation if:

 - You want to check what I did.
 The documentation mostly focuses on that, which is quite nice in a way that you can map the functional requirements from the specification to the actual final result.
 Unfortunately the actual mapping is not in the documentation.
 Also be careful that some of the functionality is "hidden", for example alignment helper or the fact that each node added to canvas is placed on canvas through layouting.
 - You are not understanding, how some of the functionality work
-- You want to learn something about layouting algorithms - for that is special document.
-(TODO: Docs)
+- You want to learn something about layouting algorithms - for that is [special document](https://radstr-project-branch.dataspecer-www.pages.dev/docs/projects/layout-algorithms/).

 #### I am good, get me into action
 ##### How to launch
-You can launch `CME` either locally (TODO: Odkaz) or you can run the [deployed version](https://radstr-project-branch.dataspecer.pages.dev/conceptual-model-editor/diagram).
+You can launch `CME` either [locally](https://radstr-project-branch.dataspecer-www.pages.dev/docs/projects/cme-and-layout/#how-to-run-cme-and-the-rest-locally-but-may-get-deprecated-over-time) or you can run the [deployed version](https://radstr-project-branch.dataspecer.pages.dev/conceptual-model-editor/diagram).
 Every push to GitHub deploys Dataspecer using CloudFlare.
-You can visit that using the green checkmark (TODO:) next to the commit message.
+So if you want to visit some specific version, you can do that by clicking the ✔️ next to the commit message.

 Assuming you opened the deployed version through the [given link](https://radstr-project-branch.dataspecer.pages.dev/conceptual-model-editor/diagram), now you are inside CME.